aaronpowell/aaronpowell.github.io/src/documents/posts/2011-10-12-rebuilding-javascript-quiz-in-nodejs.md

---- cson
+---
   title: "Rebuilding JavaScript Quiz in Nodejs"
   metaTitle: "Rebuilding JavaScript Quiz in Nodejs"
   description: ""
   revised: "2011-10-13"
   date: "2011-10-12"
-tags: ["nodejs","javascript"]
+  tags:
+    - "nodejs"
+    - "javascript"
   migrated: "true"
-urls: ["/javascript/rebuilding-javascript-quiz-in-nodejs"]
+  urls:
+    - "/javascript/rebuilding-javascript-quiz-in-nodejs"
-summary: """
+  summary: ""

-"""
 ---
 A few months back I [announced a new site][1] I was running called [JavaScript Quiz][2].
 When I started to site it was to be done quickly so I chose an out-of-the-box blogging platform, that being [Posterous][3].